trailofbits/algo/README.md

 ## Setup an SSH Tunnel

 If you turned on the optional SSH tunneling role, then local user accounts will be created for each user in `config.cfg` and an SSH authorized_key files for them will be in the `configs` directory (user.ssh.pem).
-SSH user accounts do not have shell access and their tunneling options are limited (`ssh -N` is required).
-This is done to ensure that users have the least access required to tunnel through the server.
+SSH user accounts do not have shell access, cannot authenticate with a password, and have limited tunneling options (e.g., `ssh -N` is required).
+This is done to ensure that users have the least access required to tunnel through the server and can perform no other actions.

-Use the command below to start an SSH tunnel, replacing `ip` and `user` with your own.
-Once the tunnel is setup, you can configure a browser or other application to use 127.0.0.1:1080 as a SOCKS proxy to route traffic through Algo.
+Use the example command below to start an SSH tunnel by replacing `user` and `ip` with your own.
+Once the tunnel is setup, you can configure a browser or other application to use 127.0.0.1:1080 as a SOCKS proxy to route traffic through the Algo server.

  `ssh -D 127.0.0.1:1080 -f -q -C -N user@ip -i configs/ip_user.ssh.pem`